Events

 BugWorkItems

 Optional.
 Container element that defines the state category mappings for work item types assigned to the Bug Category.
 In addition to how these mappings are used in the display of Agile tools, they also control how the My Work feature in Team Explorer updates the bug state as developers move bugs using My Work.
-To learn more, see Get your code reviewed (TFVC).
+For more information, see Get your code reviewed (TFVC).

 <BugWorkItems category="CategoryName"